bioinformatics-core-shared-training/SingleCell_RNAseq_Feb25/index.md

 ## Software Installation

-You can make use of the computers in the Training Room, which are ready for use and have the necessary data & software installed.
+You can make use of the computer environment provided for the course, which is ready for use and have the necessary data & software installed.
 However, if you want to run the analysis on your own computer, you can follow these instructions.

 * Download and install R: https://cloud.r-project.org/